Confinement performance predictions for a high field axisymmetric tandem mirror: The compact mirror approach to fusion

 \section{The compact mirror approach to fusion}

 Magnetic mirrors have several variants.
 This work will focus on the simple mirror and the "classical" tandem mirror.
-The simple mirror is a fusion configuration which confines plasma in a magnetic field well created by two large electromagnets using the magnetic mirror force, $\boldsymbol{F} =- \mu_m \bnabla B$ arising from the conservation of the magnetic moment $\mu_m = m v_\perp^2 / B$, where $v_\perp$ is the perpendicular component of a particle's velocity, $m$ is a particle's mass, and $B$ is the background magnetic field.
-The ratio of the magnetic field at the center of the well $B_0$ and at the edge of the well in the center of the electromagnet, sometimes referred to as the mirror throat $B_m$, is known as the mirror ratio $R_m = B_m / (B_0 \sqrt{1-\beta})$.
+The simple mirror is a fusion configuration which confines plasma in a magnetic field well created by two large electromagnets using the magnetic mirror force, $\boldsymbol{F} =- \mu_m \bnabla B$ arising from the conservation of the magnetic moment $\mu_m = m v_\perp^2 / 2B$, where $v_\perp$ is the perpendicular component of a particle's velocity, $m$ is a particle's mass, and $B$ is the background magnetic field.
+The ratio of the magnetic field at the centre of the well $B_0$ and at the edge of the well in the centre of the electromagnet, sometimes referred to as the mirror throat $B_m$, is known as the mirror ratio $R_m = B_m / (B_0 \sqrt{1-\beta})$.
 The factor of $\sqrt{1-\beta}$, where $\beta = 2\mu_0 p / B_0^2$, in the mirror ratio equation comes from plasma diamagnetism.
 Particles with low enough parallel velocity, $v_\parallel \leq v_\perp \sqrt{R_m-1} $, remain trapped in the magnetic mirror and leak out through collisions (and in some cases kinetic instabilities generated by the plasma's distribution function).
-It is known that if high energy neutral beams are injected into a simple mirror particle confinement times $\tau_p \sim 1~\mathrm{s}$ are achievable in theory \citep{Post1987}, but in practice under realistic engineering and physics constraints it is unlikely that a simple mirror can generate a fusion gain $Q = P_{\mathrm{fus}}/P_{\mathrm{heat}} \gg 1$ \citep{Freidberg2007,Forest2024}.
-The classical tandem magnetic mirror was designed to overcome this limitation \citep{Dimov1976,Fowler1977}.
+It is known that if high energy neutral beams are injected into a simple mirror particle confinement times $\tau_p \sim 1~\mathrm{s}$ are achievable in theory \citep{Post1987}, but in practice under realistic engineering and physics constraints it is unlikely that a simple mirror can generate a fusion gain $Q = P_{\mathrm{fus}}/P_{\mathrm{heat}} \gg 1$, where $P_{\mathrm{fus}}$ is the fusion power and $P_{\mathrm{heat}}$ is the external heating power \citep{Freidberg2007,Forest2024}.
+The classical tandem magnetic mirror was designed to overcome this limitation \citep{Dimov1976,Fowler1977,Dimov2005}.
 In a tandem mirror, a central cell consisting of a long solenoid is flanked by two simple mirror end plugs.
 Intense heating power is directed into the end plugs to create hot, dense, plasmas.
 This causes a large electrostatic potential drop between the end plugs and the lower density central cell.
 The potential difference confines an effectively Maxwellian ignited plasma in the central cell.
 Tandem mirrors can achieve very large confinement times in the central cell $\tau_p \sim 10~\mathrm{s}$, overall system gains much greater than unity, and operate in steady-state without the risk of destructive plasma disruptions.
-However, early analysis of classical tandem mirrors suggested that they would require very large ratios of end plug to central cell density, mirror ratios, and plasma temperatures that were outside of the capabilities of the technology available at the time \citep{Dimov1976,Fowler1977}.
+However, early analysis of classical tandem mirrors suggested that they would require very large ratios of end plug to central cell density, mirror ratios, and plasma temperatures that were outside of the capabilities of the technology available at the time \citep{Dimov1976,Fowler1977,Dimov2005}.
 Because of this, other options for enhancing tandem performance such as "thermal barriers" were pursued in historical tandem mirror designs until the eventual discontinuation of the US mirror development program \citep{Baldwin1979,Logan1983,Post1987}.
+A number of tandem mirror experiments, both with and without thermal barriers, have been constructed since their proposal, but none have yet reached fusion relevant parameter spaces \citep{TMXGroup1981,Porter1988,Brau1988,Dimov1993,Tamano1995,Akhmetov1999}